prisma/prisma/docs/limitations.md

 - Realtime API or subscriptions (In the future (after GA), Prisma will have an events engine that might enable this feature, but there is no ETA for this yet) ([tracking issue](https://github.com/prisma/prisma2/issues/298)).
 - Go client ("Prisma Client Go") ([tracking issue](https://github.com/prisma/prisma2/issues/571)).
-- Using Prisma tools (e.g. Prisma Client JS or Lift) in combination with a Prisma server/cluster ([tracking issue](https://github.com/prisma/prisma2/issues/370)).
+- Using Prisma tools (e.g. Prisma Client JS or Migrate) in combination with a Prisma server/cluster ([tracking issue](https://github.com/prisma/prisma2/issues/370)).